una/una.github.io/_posts/blog/2017-12-30-year-in-review.md

 - 🎵 I was gifted a ukulele from a really good friend after my ski accident, and consequently learned to play it (and started writing music)
 - 📈 I started investing in stocks & cryptocurrency, and taking a more careful look at my finances
 - 🎓 I got a promotion at [work](http://digitalocean.com) to a Senior UI Engineer on the UX team!
+- ✨ I got a new job!
+I'll be starting in January as the Director of Product Design at [Bustle Digital Group](https://bustle.company/)!
 - 📌 I hosted a mentor session at [SXSW](https://sxsw.com) — a nice little Austin reunion
 - ✏️ I started [bullet journaling](https://www.instagram.com/unadoestype/) and meditating
-- 📚 I read (i.e. listened to) **35 Books** this year!
-I loved so many of them, but if I had to choose only 6, my favorite from a variety of genres were:
+- 📚 I read (mostly listened to) **36 Books** this year!
+I loved so many of them, but if I had to choose only 7, my favorite from a variety of genres were:
     - *Love Star* by Andri Snaer Magnason
     - *The Design of Everyday Things* by Donald A. Norman
     - *Solve for Happy* by Mo Gawdat (get the audiobook!)
     - *Prisoners of Geography* by Tim Marshall
     - *The Time Traveler's Wife* by Audrey Niffenegger
     - *Sapiens* by Yuval Noah Harari
+    - *Orbiting the Giant Hairball* by Gordon Mackenzie

 <div style="overflow: hidden">
   <figure class="half--left wedding-photo">